The 11-Step Checklist for Building and Promoting Your Church Website

 - Most popular website platform with millions of developers

-Here’s an example of a church website built in WordPress.
+Here’s an example of a church website built in Wordpress.

-If you are wanting to design the site yourself without having to hire a developer, or if you aren’t super picky about the details – you just want a nice looking site that does everything a normal church site should do – then Squarespace will be your best option.
+If you are wanting to design the church website yourself without having to hire a developer, or if you aren’t super picky about the details – you just want a nice looking site that does everything a normal church site should do – then Squarespace will be your best option.
 Benefits include:

 - Easy learn curve for website creation